Lamar Jackson Player Prop Bets for NFL Week 7 | Baltimore vs. Cincinnati 10/24/2021

 Matchup vs. Cincinnati

-- In six matchups against the Bengals, Jackson averaged 150.3 passing yards per game, 82.2 yards fewer than his over/under for Sunday.
+- Jackson averaged 150.3 passing yards per game in six matchups against the Bengals, 82.2 yards fewer than his over/under for Sunday.

-- Jackson threw multiple touchdown passes in three of those games against the Bengals.
+- Jackson threw multiple touchdown passes three times over three of those contests against the Bengals.

-- The Bengals have the NFL's 14th-ranked pass defense this season, giving up 257.7 yards per game through the air.
+- This week Jackson will face the NFL's 14th-ranked pass defense (257.7 yards allowed per game).

-- The Bengals' defense is fourth in the league, allowing 1.0 passing touchdowns per game.
+- The Bengals have given up six passing TDs this season (1.0 per game), ranking them fourth among NFL defenses.

 Recent Performances

-- Jackson put together a 167-yard performance against the Chargers last week, completing 70.4% of his passes and throwing for one touchdown with two interceptions.
+- In last week's outing against the Chargers, Jackson racked up 167 yards while completing 70.4% of his passes, while throwing one touchdown with two interceptions.

-- Jackson added 51 yards on eight carries, averaging 6.4 yards per attempt.
+- He also carried the ball eight times for 51 yards, averaging 6.4 yards per carry on the ground.

-- Jackson has put up 925 passing yards (308.3 per game) and has a 72.9% completion percentage this year (78-of-107) over his last three games, while throwing six touchdowns and two interceptions.
+- Jackson has thrown for 925 yards (308.3 ypg) to lead Baltimore, completing 72.9% of his passes and collecting six touchdown passes and two interceptions over his last three appearances.

 Jackson's Baltimore Teammates